xkawu/rich-presence-plus/README.md

 }
 ```

+## How to use `folder` mode ?

+To use `folder` mode, you have to create a `.json` file inside `presets` folder with the name that you want.
+Then edit it as you want, put the data you like inside of it, but make sure to respect [The table of fields](https://github.com/xkawu/rich-presence-plus?tab=readme-ov-file#table-of-fields-1) !

 ## How to use `dev` mode ?

 To use `dev` mode, it is simple, if you want to display a data that changes from an API, display stuff from your computer etc... you can do it easly and EZ!